 - Label all chemical waste containers using the online Stanford Hazardous Waste Tag system.

 - List all constituents, including water.

 - Do not use abbreviations or chemical formulas.
-If using a trade name, you must have a material safety data sheet (MSDS) for the material available.
+If using a trade name, you must have a safety data sheet (SDS) for the material available.

 - Estimate the concentration of each constituent.